Drashti-Gor/project_1_cv_generator/README.md

 I have developed a CV Generator that allows users to input their details, which then generates a professional resume in PDF format.
-Additionally, it leverages OpenAI to automatically generate a concise summary based on the provided skills and experience.
+Additionally, it leverages Google API to automatically generate a concise summary based on the provided skills and experience.